sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - The SDMX RESTful specification (e.g. content negotiation with mime-type to get SDMX-CSV representations, specific formats for responses, language selection)
 - The RFC 4180 specification (determined column number, comma separated)

-SDMX-CSV is flexible enough in its representation, to support the needs of different target audiences.
-Multiple representations are supported:
+SDMX-CSV is flexible enough in its representation to support the needs of different target audiences:
-- A representation optimised for data exchanges and similar, in principles, to the “flat” representation of the SDMX-ML 2.1 Structure Specific Data format.
+- A representation optimised for data exchanges and similar
-- A representation optimised for creating pivot tables in spreadsheets applications such as Microsoft Excel.
+- A representation optimised for creating pivot tables in spreadsheets applications

 All representations offered by SDMX-CSV are based on the RFC 4180, which defines a common format and MIME Type for CSV files.